TheLogicMaster/MLAPI-Relay-Unet/README.md

-This is a modified fork of https://github.com/MidLevel/MLAPI.Relay.HLAPI
+This is a modified fork of Unity HLAPI for MLAPI based on https://github.com/MidLevel/MLAPI.Relay.HLAPI.